ashellz/habitt/README.md

 29. Editing normal habits bring duration to 1 as default, fix so nothing apepars
 30. Check if amount name is empty or just spaces
 31. Redesign the app
+32. Don't display the home page until all the data is downloaded when first ever launching the app

 Add Features: